 Hint: Sometimes it can be hard to find the right name for a topic type.
 Your users might not have a way of referring to that.
 Make one up: simple is better!

-Above we identified three topics in our domain: Switzerland, Ball, the year 2021 and Mary's wish 2021.
+Above we identified these four topics in our domain: Switzerland, Ball, the year 2021 and Mary's wish 2021.
 We can now determine their topic type.
 This is completely up to us, but we should keep in mind that these terms will be visible to some or even all users.
 So, if we want to make it easy for them, we should use names they use and understand.
 For Switzerland we choose the topic type Country, This is pretty straight forward.
 Other instances of this topic type are France and Poland.
 2021 is a Year.
 For Ball we choose Gift and for our last topic Mary's wish 2021, the topic type is Wish.

 Hint: Many languages can make non-noun words into a noun.
 Then they can become a subject in a sentence and be associated with properties through adjectives.